 All HRM’s are basically the same, a strap across your chest (or rarely wrist) and a read-out in your computer (or on your wrist), and they all cost about the same amount, so there is no reason to favor one brand over another.
 They have no bells and whistles, which is a relief.
 A high-end computer or a Garmin will include a HRM, in which case you don’t need to buy a separate unit.

 HRM’s have three quirks that can drive you nuts if you don’t know about them.
 1) They need moisture to make a contact good enough to produce a signal, so they often won’t read until you sweat a little.
 So for the first 15 minutes of the ride the HRM often tells you you’re dead.
+This problem is exacerbated by chest hair and cold weather (since you aren’t sweating as much as when it’s warm).
 You can minimize the problem by smearing the HRM sensor with a conductive jelly, sold in bike shops.
 2) They’re programmed to read an impossibly high number when they don’t get a good signal, so sometimes when you’re warming up the HRM says your heart is ticking over at 250 bpm.
 3) Wind can cause your clothing to flutter and simulate a rapid heart rate, so HRM’s often read 200 or more on windy days or fast descents.

 A power meter is a device you stick in your rear hub, crank, or pedal to tell you how many watts of energy you’re producing at a given moment.
 It’s a training tool, and at first it seems to duplicate what an HRM does, but the two are completely different.
 The HRM tells you how hard you’re working.
 The PM tells you how much production you’re getting from the work.
 The two only seem similar.
-For instance, if you’re sick or recovering from an illness or it’s an usually hot day, you may find your HR soaring with very little wattage showing on your PM.
-If you tell yourself, “I produce 300 watts on training rides” and set out to do that, you’ll kill yourself.
+For instance, if you’re sick or recovering from an illness or are sore from the previous day’s ride or it’s an unusually hot day, you may find your HR soaring with very little wattage showing on your PM.
+If you tell yourself, “I’m going to produce 300 watts today” you can do yourself serious damage.

 Power meters are of great interest to racers, who care mightily about how much power they’re producing and need to monitor how much their power output is increasing.
 They’re of little use to recreational riders, and I don’t know a single non-racer who owns one.
-And they’re expensive—$500 to $2000.
+They used to be expensive—$500 to $2000—but as with all tech the price has been coming down and now SRAM sells a power meter as a part of their gruppos for an additional $230.
 There is a slight weight penalty.

 OK, there is one time when I’d love to have a PM: when I’m experimenting with different riding positions, techniques, or hardware.
 I move back on the saddle, or I move from the hoods to the drops on a climb, or I concentrate on driving my knees up on the pedal stroke, and I want to know, am I producing more or less power by that change?
 In such cases, an increase or loss of 10 watts might be important, and it’s imperceivable without a PM.
 I wish someone would invent a velcro-able PM I could rent for such occasions.